 The Aaron Chaney residence is significant on the local level under criteria C and serves as excellent example of a mid-century modern small house in Hawai'i.
-The house not only includes several distinct features, excellent craftsmanship and exemplary construction, but is also one of the few, almost fully intact Butterfly roofed houses by Hawaiian master architect Alfred Preis (1911-1994).
+The house not only includes several distinct features, excellent craftsmanship and exemplary construction, but is also one of the few extant butterfly roofed houses by Hawaiian master architect Alfred Preis (1911- 1994).
 Some of the features include(d) refined built-in millwork, considerate color scheme, articulate ceiling plan, flex rooms that extend into lanai or living rooms through operable sliding doors, for Preis typical kitchen design with horizontal window ribbon and overall succinct detailing qualities indicating a high degree of carpentry craft.
 Notables are the for Preis typical spatial syncopation, where designated rooms or zones overlap, and its iconic butterfly roof, making it one of a handful surviving examples by the architect.

 The residence for Aaron M. and Betty Chaney designed in 1950 with an addition built in 1962 is significant under criterion C for its craftsmanship, idiosyncratic butterfly roof and the prominence of its architect, Alfred Preis (1911-1994).
 The building is in good condition and few, minor changes to the original substance are noticeable.
 It is significant under Criterion B for being designed by notable Hawaiian Master architect and founder and former president of the Hawaiian State Foundation on Culture and the Arts, Alfred Preis.
+Furthermore, Aaron M. Chaney (1923-2003) was a prominent local property manager and real estate broker, partner of Hawai'i's most successful property management firms, Chaney, Brooks & Company.
+He was cofounder of the IREM Hawaii chapter and was prominent in various commissions and boards.
+An annual golf tournament is held in his name since 1996.